fbpx

 Give them a little taste of some of your shortcomings without going into so much detail that you’re taking over your entire paper because you want to make sure you’re still highlighting the good things too.
 You don’t want the whole paper to be about things that are more negative.
 Keep that in mind when you’re highlighting your shortcomings and focus on where you’re going with it versus what has already happened.
 That’s my biggest piece of advice.

-Editing Your CRNA School Personal Statement
+Editing Your Personal Statement for CRNA School

 I want to make sure that I touch on this too.
 You guys are giving yourself enough time to edit your paper and think about what you want to write.
 Sometimes it takes a while, and it requires you to take a break and come back to it to gather your thoughts.
 Think about it.
 You write a paper and like, “I go back and tweak it 4 or 5 more times.”
 Maybe you even let some time pass, like a few days or so, and come back again.
 The thing is, what you do every time you do that is you stop and gather some insights around what you want to express and tell them.